-The model is based on the reactive form of Burger's equation introduced earlier by Fickett \cite{fickett1979detonation,fickett1985introduction}.
-The model is an analogue of detonations; it neglects rear-facing pressure waves, simplifying the mathematical complexity of the system, while retaining the important physics of reactive compressible flows and their dynamics.
+The formulation follows closely that of Fickett \cite{fickett1979detonation,fickett1985introduction}, along with the interpretation of the different terms.
 The hydrodynamic model is

-where $x$ is a Lagrangian coordinate, $t$ is time, $\rho$ represents density, and $p$ represents pressure.
+where $x$ is a Lagrangian coordinate, $t$ is time, $\rho$ represents density, and $p$ is the mass flux but serves as the analogue to pressure, by which it will be referred to in the remainder of this article.
 In this study, the equation of state

 is used, where $\lambda_i$ are the reaction progress variables which range from zero (unreacted) to one (reacted).
 The constants $Q_i$ represent the heat release when positive, and losses when negative.

 Two sequential exothermic reactions (subscripts 1 and 2) and one loss (subscript 3) are considered with state-independent rates.
 The first exothermic reaction and the heat loss begin once shocked, while the second reaction begins upon completion of the first reaction.
 Simple depletion reaction rates are chosen for the exothermic reactions while a constant rate is used for the loss

 where $k_i$ are scaling constants, and $\nu_i$ represent the reaction orders.
+The Heaviside function